-This is a special interview series with the alumni of Anti-Procrastination Course, where I invite them to share the lessons they learned from Anti-Procrastination Course and showcase their accomplishments since completing the program.
+This is a special interview series with the alumni of the Anti-Procrastination Course, where I invite them to share the lessons they learned from the Anti-Procrastination Course and showcase their accomplishments since completing the program.

 Have you ever had the problem where you would start on something, procrastinate, and then give up?
 And then you would switch to something else, try it for a little while, and then give up?

 If so, you are not alone.
 Many PE readers would often share with me their procrastination struggles, including constantly switching from goal to goal and not being able to see projects through fully.
 For YEARS, this was what Craig experienced too.
 He found himself regularly switching from one goal to the other, never quite finishing the previous one.
-For over 15 years (that’s FIFTEEN, 1-5), he sought answers through countless mediums — books, courses, speeches, articles, etc. He even engaged a coach, tried hypnotherapy, and consulted with a world-renowned doctor on procrastination at one point!!!
+For over 15 years (that’s FIFTEEN, 1-5), he sought answers through countless mediums — books, courses, speeches, articles, etc. He even engaged a coach, tried hypnotherapy, and consulted with a world-renowned doctor on procrastination at one point!

 Yet, nothing stuck.
 Craig would sometimes look at “those people” — the successful super achievers — and wonder, What’s their secret?
 Why is it that they’re so productive but I’m not?
 Am I perhaps just a born procrastinator?

 Then came the open call for Anti-Procrastination Course.
 At that point, Craig had exhausted just about every resource on beating procrastination.
 Having been reading PE for two years, Craig signed up.
 He felt that while he could keep reading books, articles to improve, the problem was with procrastination was that one could always procrastinate in doing so, given no real deadline — in turn creating a self-looping problem.
 With a live course and coaching, Craig felt that this could provide him the support he needed.

 As it turned out, Anti-Procrastination Course was the game-changer for him.
 In just 2 months, I witnessed his transformation: